technix/atrament.ink/docs/developer/atrament-core.md

 ### atrament.init(Story, configuration)

 Initialize the game engine.
 Takes two parameters:
-- **Story** is an inkjs constructor, imported directly from inkjs
+- **Story** is an InkJS constructor, imported directly from InkJS
 - **configuration** is a configuration object:
     - **applicationID** should be a unique string.
-It is used to distinguish persistent storage of your application.
+It is used to distinguish the persistent storage of your application.
     - **settings** is a default settings object.
 These settings are immediately applied.

 ```